 To install your DIMMs, line your module up so that the pins fit into the slot.
 There is only one way that your DIMM can fit properly.
 Make sure that the short row of pins is lined up with the short gap in the DIMM slot.
-Figure 2-5 shows how to sit the DIMM into its slot.
+Figure 2-3 (previous page) shows how to sit the DIMM into its slot.
 To insert the DIMM, push down vertically on the module with even force, as shown in the photo.
 Do not shove one end in first; doing so will bend the DIMM pins.

-To lock the DIMM into place, push the plastic clips on either end of the slot onto the notches in the ends of the DIMM (see Figure 2-6 on the next page).
+To lock the DIMM into place, push the plastic clips on either end of the slot onto the notches in the ends of the DIMM (see Figure 2-4 below).
+In some cases, pushing the memory module into the DIMM slot will move the plastic clips inward, automatically locking the module into place.
 To remove your DIMM, simply pull the clips back, and pull up on the module.